The 50 best workplaces for innovators

 Toronto

-The independent digital health-marketing agency uses its innovation lab to experiment with emerging tech platforms.
-In the six years since it began operating, Klick’s software company, Sensei Labs, thas produced a patent-pending technology that records and transmits Parkinson’s tremors in real time, a patented VR app that offers patients 3D visual perspectives on their internal medical conditions, and an enterprise-level collaborative work-management platform.
+The independent digital health-marketing and commercialization agency uses its innovation lab to experiment with emerging tech platforms.
+In the six years since it began operating, Klick Labs has produced a patent-pending technology that records and transmits Parkinson’s tremors in real time and a patented VR app that offers patients 3D visual perspectives on their internal medical conditions.
+Klick’s software company, Sensei Labs, also developed an enterprise-level collaborative work-management platform.

 Kronos Incorporated